moTorky/tips-mindmap/web vulns & function checklist/SSRF.md

 	- hidden API endpoints that accept URLs as input, and input that gets inserted into HTML tags
 	- test found open redirect
 2. Provide Potentially Vulnerable Endpoints with Internal URLs
-	- test how they handle local redirect by set up 302 response, or JS using pipdream, or NGrok. also u can sleep(1000) before the redirect
+	- test how they handle local redirect by set up 302 response, or JS using pipdream, or NGrok, pingb.in, requestbin.com, webhook.site, canarytokens.org. also u can sleep(1000) before the redirect
 	- burp collaborator, intrach burp plug-in
 3. Check the Results for A service banner, errors
 4. Since you cannot use blind SSRFs to read internal files or access internal services, u need to confirm it by explore internal network(Subnet scan), or port scan. and You can look especially for differences in response time and HTTP response codes, keep in mind may there are a firewall inplace.